rhagarty/app-modernization/README.md

     Click on the **Release build** link to bring up the **Build** panel.

     At the bottom of the panel is a build log.
-For our ModResorts app, you can see here that it was successfully started.
+For our ModResorts app, you can see here that it was successfully built.

     It also provides a button to **Deploy to production**, which will be discussed in a later step.